5724-SpartanRobotics/5724-SpartanRobotics.github.io/2020summercamp/index.md

 ### Basics of Programming -

 Basics of Programming will build on the Intro to Programming option and will take a deeper dive into programming with a choose your own adventure model: learning game design with Gamechangineer, looping and conditionals in Scratch, Create a CS First Animation project or introduction to text based coding.
 This option pairs well with the Intro to Programming option for motivated campers and can be a great choice for campers with prior coding experience/high motivation.

+END COMMENT (TODO: DON'T FORGET TO DELETE THIS LINE TOO)-->